hoist with one's own petard or hoist by one's own petard

 The connection between hoise and hoist is a bit confusing.
-The two words are essentially synonymous variants, but "hoist" is far more common.
-You'll rarely encounter "hoise" in any of its regular forms: "hoise," "hoised," or "hoising."
+The two words are essentially synonymous variants, but hoist is far more common; hoise and its inflected forms hoised and hoising are infrequently used.
 But a variant of its past participle shows up fairly frequently as part of a set expression.
-And now, here's the confusing part-that variant past participle is "hoist"!
+And now, here's the confusing part: that variant past participle is hoist!
 The expression is "hoist with (or by) one's own petard," which means "victimized or hurt by one's own scheme."
-This oft-heard phrase owes its popularity to Shakespeare's Hamlet: "For 'tis the sport to have the engineer hoist with his own petar[d]."
+This oft-heard phrase owes its popularity to William Shakespeare's Hamlet in which the titular character says, "For 'tis the sport to have the engineer hoist with his own petar[d]."
 (A petard is a medieval explosive.
 The quote implies that the engineer—the person who sets the explosive device—is blown into the air by the explosion of his own device.)